Skip to content

 Investment

-The distribution of free cryptocurrency tokens to wallet addresses, often used as a marketing strategy or to reward early supporters.
+A distribution of free tokens to users, often used to reward early adopters or bootstrap networks.

 Altcoin